DHTMLX/gantt-docs/data/api/gantt_sort.md

 @params:
-- field		string,function		the name of the column that the  grid will be sorted by or a custom sorting function
+- field		string | SortTasks		the name of the column that the  grid will be sorted by or a custom sorting function
 * desc		boolean	 			specifies the sorting direction: <i>true</i> - descending sort and <i>false</i> - ascending<br> sort.
 By default, <i>false</i>
 * parent	string,number		the id of the parent task.
 Specify the parameter if you want to sort tasks only in the branch of the specified parent.
 * silent	boolean	 			specifies whether rendering should be invoked after reordering items